-West Lakes is a saltwater lake fed by tidal flows that flows out through the Bower Rd causeway in to the Port River.
+West Lakes is a saltwater lake fed by tidal flows that flow out through the Bower Rd causeway into the Port River.
 The lake is the most popular canoeing venue in Adelaide with club, state and national events being held there.
-It is home to Canoe SA, West Lakes Canoe Club (at Bower Rd) and the West Lakes Aquatics Centre (Dept of Education) and South Australian Sports Institute Kayak Program (on Military Rd).
+It is home to Paddle South Australia, West Lakes Canoe Club (at Bower Rd) and the West Lakes Aquatics Centre (Dept of Education) and South Australian Sports Institute Kayak Program (on Military Rd).
 There is a 2000m canoeing / rowing course on the lake which is used for training and events.

 The lake is open to the public and it can be accessed from many of the boat ramps and beaches.
 As power boats are excluded from the lake (except for safety purposes by permit) it is suitable for paddling in many craft.